Best Practices When Introducing and Inviting Students to The Leadership Journey™

 Your implementation consultant can help you choose the follow-up method that will work best for your situation, or you can review the most common follow-up ideas.

 In The Leadership Journey, students learn, apply what they learn, improve as a leader and a teammate, and are held accountable for doing so.
 And it all begins with a proper introduction and invitation to the training.

 Yours in learning,

-Do you have questions about inviting students to learning?
+Do you have questions about inviting students to The Leadership Journey?

 An Implementation Consultant would be happy to share best practices and answer any questions you have.